Aliases for ACE2 Gene

 GeneCards Summary for ACE2 Gene

 ACE2 (Angiotensin I Converting Enzyme 2) is a Protein Coding gene.
-Diseases associated with ACE2 include neurogenic hypertension and posterior urethral valves.
-Among its related pathways are Transport to the Golgi and subsequent modification and Peptide hormone metabolism.
+Diseases associated with ACE2 include neurogenic hypertension and severe acute respiratory syndrome.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include metallopeptidase activity and peptide binding.
 An important paralog of this gene is TMEM27.

 UniProtKB/Swiss-Prot for ACE2 Gene